-The Low Income Oversight Board (LIOB) appreciates having the ability to serve low-income communities with the the Energy Savings Assistance (ESA) program.
-Members of the Board have collaborated to produce this document with the intent of advising the Commission with effective solutions in this critical ESA mid-cycle period.
+Pat Watts and IThe Low Income Oversight Board (LIOB) genuinely appreciates having the ability to serve low-income communities as members of the Low-Income Oversight Board and with the the Energy Savings Assistance (ESA) Working Groupprogram.
+We Members of the Board have collaborated to produce this document with the intent of assisting advising the Commission with effective solutions in this critical ESA mid-cycle period.
 This communication seeks to identify root causes and offer actions/solutions to address these conditions.

-Background
+Background: